eicug/eicug.org/README.md

-# eicug.org
+# Configuration and maintenance instructions for the eicug.org site

-Configuration and maintenance documents for the eicug.org site
+Work in progress